 Optional Tour Add-On

 Day 12, January 30th: Foz do Iguazu Waterfall

 Taller than Niagra Falls and twice as wide, the Iguazu Falls are the largest waterfall system in the world.
 You are going to get wet as we take a boat ride to the base of the falls which lies at the border of Brazil, Argentina and Paraguay.

 Day 13: January 31st: Foz do Iguazu / USA

 It has been quite a journey, but it’s time to head back home.

 All of our Tours’ itineraries will include the visits listed above, however the exact locations and chronological order may be adjusted to accommodate the farmers’ schedules.

-TRIP FARE: $2,800 per person.
-Additional family member (ex: son or wife) is $2,400 per person.
+TRIP FARE: $3,300 per person.
+Additional family member (ex: son or wife) is $3,100 per person.
 This does not include your international arrival and international departure plane ticket, but does include your domestic flights (except on arrival and departure), hotels and executive coach.
-To reserve your spot, a down payment of $500 must be paid by October 1st, 2019.
-The remaining amount must be paid by December 20th, 2019.
+To reserve your spot, a down payment of $500 must be paid.
+The remaining amount must be paid by November 20th, 2022.
 Space is limited to twenty people to ensure we can provide the best service possible.
 The cost of the optional tour add-on is not included.